Study smarter with Fiveable

 Compare photodimerization and the Paternò-Büchi reaction: what ring size and composition does each produce, and why are both classified as cycloadditions?

 A question asks you to explain how a photocatalyst can drive reactions without being consumed.
-Which reaction type demonstrates this, and what is the key mechanistic feature?
+Which reaction type demonstrates this, and what is the key mechanistic feature that closes the catalytic cycle?

 Identify two photochemical processes that are critical in biological systems and explain what makes each harmful or beneficial.

-If an FRQ asks you to design a synthesis of a strained four-membered ring, which reactions from this list would you consider, and how would you choose between them based on the target structure?
+If you need to design a synthesis of a strained four-membered ring, which reactions from this guide would you consider, and how would you choose between them based on whether the target contains oxygen?